Harshlilha/Harshlilha/README.md

 # Hi there!
 I'm Harsh Lilha 👋

 Welcome to my GitHub profile!
-I'm a 3rd-year **Information Science Engineering** student at **RVCE** with a passion for technology, innovation, and coding.
+I'm a 3rd-year **Artificial Intelligence and Machine Learning Engineering** student at **RVCE** with a passion for technology, innovation, and coding.
 I love exploring new fields and learning new tools, and I'm constantly working on various interesting projects.

 ## 🚀 Technologies & Tools I Have Used